 mathematics major Ruth M. Rujino was awarded the Waldemar J.

 Trjitzinsky Scholarship from the American Mathematical Society on Oct.
-10. The
+10.

-with their mathematics studies.
+students with their mathematics studies.

 Hardwick has been awarded the Raymond W. Sarber Award